 We offer affordable access to health care and provide information and resources to help employees make good health choices.
-Our medical plans provide specialised resources and services such as maternity management and a nurse hotline.
-We partner with outside vendors to offer benefits such as free financial counselling, and work and life resources for employees and their family members.
-Our global wellness programmes attract thousands of employees around the world.
-In 2015, our ninth annual one-day walking event, "Pitney Bowes Employees Are One in a Million Day", drew more than 4,000 participants from 15 countries to 79 group walk locations, where they walked a total of over 38 million steps.
+Our medical plans provide specialized resources and services such as maternity management and a nurse hotline.
+We partner with outside vendors to offer benefits such as free financial counseling, and work and life resources for employees and their family members.
+Our global wellness programs attract thousands of employees around the world.
+In 2015, our ninth annual one-day walking event, "Pitney Bowes Employees Are One in a Million Day," drew more than 4,000 participants from 15 countries to 79 group walk locations, where they walked a total of over 38 million steps.
 The event, held every May, kicks off our Global Employee Health and Fitness month.
-It also starts our eight-week walking programme, "Get Moving around the World", in which teams of 10 compete against one another with a goal of 10,000 steps a day, for prizes including popular fitness trackers.
+It also starts our eight-week walking program, "Get Moving around the World," in which teams of 10 compete against one another with a goal of 10,000 steps a day, for prizes including popular fitness trackers.
 This year's teams reached a total of over 150 million steps.
-Our wellness programmes provide a range of options to help employees and families sustain healthy lifestyles.
-Our programmes have repeatedly earned national recognition for excellence.
-For the last ten years, the National Business Group on Health® has honoured Pitney Bowes with its Best Employer for Healthy Lifestyles Award®.
-And for the last three years, we have also been recognised as a Healthy Workplace Employer by the Business Council of Fairfield County, Connecticut.
-Corporate responsibility In a recent survey, 89% of employees said the wellness programmes of Pitney Bowes have made a positive impact on their life, and 97% agreed that the programmes help make Pitney Bowes a great place to work.
-Improving access to care Our five on-site medical clinics in the US provide free access to roughly 20 percent of our employees.
+Our wellness programs provide a range of options to help employees and families sustain healthy lifestyles.
+Our programs have repeatedly earned national recognition for excellence.
+For the last ten years, the National Business Group on Health® has honored Pitney Bowes with its Best Employer for Healthy Lifestyles Award®.
+And for the last three years, we have also been recognized as a Healthy Workplace Employer by the Business Council of Fairfield County, Connecticut.
+In a recent survey, 89% of employees said Pitney Bowes' wellness programs have made a positive impact on their life, and 97% agreed that the programs help make Pitney Bowes a great place to work.
+Improving access to care Our five on-site medical clinics in the U.S. provide free access to roughly 20 percent of our employees.
 In 2015, our clinics recorded 37,366 total patient visits/encounters, up from 33,000 in 2014.
 More than 2,500 employees took advantage of clinic health screenings for skin and breast cancer, vision, hearing, blood pressure and biometric screenings.
 Other clinic offerings include workshops on topics such as sleep disorders, smoking cessation, back health, parenting, elder care and CPR certification.
-In addition, our clinicians are frequent guest speakers at national conferences on subjects such as "The Culture of Health at Pitney Bowes", "Integrating Telemedicine with Clinics" and "Health Concerns for Agile Workers".
-Last year our US clinicians also reached out in other ways, including on-site medical support at the Annual Sales Conference, offering flu shots to employees right in their own departments, updating the company's Pandemic Preparedness Plan and expanding our Travel Medicine Programme.
-In 2015 CDC alerts were added to Pitney Bowes travel itineraries.
+In addition, our clinicians are frequent guest speakers at national conferences on subjects such as "The Culture of Health at Pitney Bowes," "Integrating Telemedicine with Clinics" and "Health Concerns for Agile Workers."
+Last year our U.S. clinicians also reached out in other ways, including onsite medical support at the Annual Sales Conference, offering flu shots to employees right in their own departments, updating the company's Pandemic Preparedness Plan, and expanding our Travel Medicine Program.
+In 2015 CDC alerts were added to PB travel itineraries.
 We also supported the company's IMPACT 2017 team with stress reduction seminars, travel medicine assistance, vaccinations and a variety of destressing activities.
-Participation in biometric screenings rose to 11,155, up 26% from two years earlier, with counselling provided to employees with abnormal screenings at no cost.
-Beyond the reach of the clinics themselves, 14% of US employees and family members are enrolled in Amwell, our telehealth service.
-This programme provides virtual access to a network of doctors and providers, including the Pitney Bowes medical staff.
-In addition to direct one-on-one consultation at home, the programme also includes a mobile app for use while travelling.
+Participation in biometric screenings rose to 11,155, up 26% from two years earlier, with counseling provided to employees with abnormal screenings at no cost.
+Beyond the reach of the clinics themselves, 14% of U.S. employees and family members are enrolled in Amwell, our telehealth service.
+This program provides virtual access to a network of physicians and providers, including the Pitney Bowes medical staff.
+In addition to direct one-on-one consultation at home, the program also includes a mobile app for use while traveling.
 We've got your back.